 including breastfeeding or bottle feeding techniques, settling methods and how

-to change, bathe and wrap your baby, while also providing complex care to women
+to change, bathe and wrap your baby, while also providing additional care to women

 who require increased medical support.

-baby will be assessed by a medical team member prior to discharge and they will also provide care planning to women and babies who require specialised care
+baby will be assessed by a doctor prior to discharge and they will also provide care planning to women and babies who require specialised care

 both before and following birth.

 Discharge times vary according to the

 individual, but generally if you had an uncomplicated vaginal birth you can

 expect to be discharged within 48 hours, if you had a caesarean section (C-Section) discharge will